 The U.S. Census Bureau has traditionally counted people based on the concept of “usual residence,” a fact cited by supporters of prison gerrymandering.
 Although almost all of the comments it received on the topic when it was open for public comment this year were in favor of counting incarcerated persons at their home residence (77,863 comments), the Bureau did not change its practice of counting them as residents of their prison or jail area for purposes of the 2020 Census.

 On the state level, only six states have an outright ban on prison gerrymandering, while five states ban it under certain circumstances.
 Legislation has been defeated in nearly a dozen other states.
+Illinois is on the cusp of becoming the 10th state in the nation to ban the practice.

 THE ILLINOIS LANDSCAPE